-To use this method, you must start with your band size first.
-Once you have that, you’re ready to begin here.
+To use this method, you must know with your band size first.
+Once you have that, you’re ready to continue here.

-Most lingerie brands will measure the circumference of your full bust, under bust, and high bust.
+Most lingerie brands will measure the circumference of your full bust, under bust, and high bust to get your bra size.
 This is not the most accurate way to measure.
 The breast should be measured in volume, not in linear measurements.
-Unfortunately, we haven’t figured out how to measure the volume, so we’re doing the next best thing.
+Unfortunately, we haven’t figured out how to measure the volume in bra fitting, so we’re doing the next best thing.